Sacha Baron Cohen: Ali G

-Baron Cohen appeared during two-minute sketches as his fashion reporter Brüno on the Paramount Comedy Channel during 1998.
-He shot to fame with his comic character Ali G, a fictional stereotype of a white British suburban male "chav" who imitates urban black British hip hop culture and British Jamaican culture, as well as speaking in rude boy-style English with borrowed expressions from Jamaican Patois.
-Hailing from Staines (a suburban town in Surrey, to the west of London), Ali G started appearing on the British television show The 11 O'Clock Show on Channel 4, which first aired on 8 September 1998.
+Baron Cohen shot to fame with his comic character Ali G, a fictional stereotype of a white British suburban male "chav" who imitates urban black British hip hop culture and British Jamaican culture, as well as speaking in rude boy-style English with borrowed expressions from Jamaican Patois.
+Hailing from Staines, a suburban town in Surrey, to the west of London.
+Ali G began appearing on the British television show The 11 O'Clock Show on Channel 4, which first aired on 8 September 1998.
 A year after the première of the show, GQ named Baron Cohen comedian of the year.
 He won Best Newcomer at the 1999 British Comedy Awards, and at the British Academy Television Awards he was nominated for Best British Entertainment Performance.

 Da Ali G Show began in 2000, and won the BAFTA for Best Comedy in the following year.
 Also in 2000, Baron Cohen as Ali G appeared as the limousine driver in Madonna's 2000 video "Music", directed by Jonas Åkerlund, who was also responsible for directing the titles for Da Ali G Show.
 Baron Cohen is a supporter of the UK charity telethon Comic Relief, which is broadcast on the BBC, and as Ali G interviewed David Beckham and wife Victoria in 2001.

-In a 2001 Channel 4 poll Ali G was ranked eighth on their list of the 100 Greatest TV Characters.
+In a 2001, Channel 4 poll Ali G was ranked eighth on their list of the 100 Greatest TV Characters.
 In 2002, Ali G was the central character in the feature film Ali G Indahouse, in which he is elected to the British Parliament and foils a plot to bulldoze a community centre in his home town, Staines.
 His television show was exported to the United States in 2003, with new episodes set there, for HBO.